frjo/hugo-theme-zen/README.md

 By setting the Hugo environment variable to "development" (default when running `hugo server`) they will instead be nested with sourcemaps.

-### CSS grid for layout

-Modern CSS grid is the easiest and cleanest way to layout your pages.

-The CSS grid layout are in `assets/sass/layouts/_layouts.scss`.
-A lot can be done by just reordering "grid-template-rows".

 ## Render hook templates